plast-lab/doop/README.md

 # Doop - Framework for Java Pointer Analysis

 The following serve as an introduction to the Doop project.
-For more information, please consult the `docs/documentation.md` file.
+For more information, please consult the `docs` directory.

 ## Getting Started

 At its core, Doop is a collection of various analyses expressed in the form of Datalog rules--more specifically *LogiQL*, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
 As such, a core dependency is the commercial LogicBlox Datalog engine.
 An academic licence for the engine can be requested [here](http://www.logicblox.com/learn/academic-license-request-form/).
 Currently, Doop supports versions 3.9 and 3.10.

 For trouble-free configuration:

 * The `LOGICBLOX_HOME` environment variable should point to the `logicblox` directory of the engine.
 * The `DOOP_HOME` environment variable should point to the top-level directory of Doop.
 * The `LB_PAGER_FORCE_START` environment variable should be set to 1.
 (You will likely get an engine error about this, which becomes a warning with the flag.
 To eliminate, also set `LB_MEM_NOWARN` to 1.)